×

 • The severity of the condition can run in families; and hence, those with parents/siblings having a positive medical history, may develop Acne

-• Acne is sometimes associated with conditions, such as menstrual periods, pregnancy, menopause, or disorders such as polycystic ovary syndrome (PCOS)
+• Acne is sometimes associated with hormonal fluctuations, such as menstrual periods, pregnancy, and menopause.
+Hormonal disorders such as polycystic ovary syndrome (PCOS)

 • Medications containing glucocorticosteroids and androgens can trigger this skin condition

-• Applying oily or greasy substances on skin, like certain cosmetics
+• Applying oily or greasy substances on skin, such as certain cosmetics

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.